jonhjelm/docs-and-training/service_implementation/available_parameters.md

   its execution, the service ID can be used to name such files or a folder containing them.

-* `sessionToken`: The session token is generated when you log onto the CloudFlow portal is the entity which grants you access to the CloudFlow platform.
+* `sessionToken`: The session token is generated when you log onto the SemWES portal is the entity which grants you access to the SemWES platform.
 Use the session token if your service needs to access other services which require authentication (for example [GSS](../infrastructure_overview/storage.md) for file access).